AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 When proving a check fails on a specific path through a subprogram (for both checks verified in flow analysis and in proof), |GNATprove| may generate path information for the user to see.
-The user can display this path in GPS by clicking on the icon to the left of the failed proof message, or to the left of the corresponding line in the editor.
+The user can display this path in GNAT Studio by clicking on the icon to the left of the failed proof message, or to the left of the corresponding line in the editor.
 The path is hidden again when re-clicking on the same icon.

 For checks verified in proof, |GNATprove| may also generate counterexample information for the user to see (see :ref:`Understanding Counterexamples`).
-The user can display this counterexample in GPS by clicking on the icon to the left of the failed proof message, or to the left of the corresponding line in the editor.
+The user can display this counterexample in GNAT Studio by clicking on the icon to the left of the failed proof message, or to the left of the corresponding line in the editor.
 The counterexample is hidden again when re-clicking on the same icon.

-A monospace font with ligature like Fira Code (https://github.com/tonsky/FiraCode) or Hasklig (https://github.com/i-tu/Hasklig) can be separately installed and selected to make contracts more readable inside GPS or GNATbench.
+A monospace font with ligature like Fira Code (https://github.com/tonsky/FiraCode) or Hasklig (https://github.com/i-tu/Hasklig) can be separately installed and selected to make contracts more readable inside GNAT Studio or GNATbench.
 See the following screenshot which shows how symbols like :code:`=>` (arrow) or :code:`>=` (greater than or equal) are displayed in such a font: